BBC Red Button

 BBC Red Button is a brand used for digital interactive television services provided by the BBC, and broadcast in the United Kingdom.
 The services replaced Ceefax, the BBC's analogue teletext service.
-BBC Red Button's text services were due to close on 30 January 2020, but the switch off was suspended on 29 January 2020 following protests.
+BBC Red Button's text services were due to close on 30 January 2020, but the switch-off was suspended on 29 January 2020 following protests.

 History and branding

 The service was launched on 23 September 1999 as BBC Text.
 It was relaunched in November 2001 under the BBCi brand and operated under this name until late 2008, when it was rebranded as BBC Red Button.
 The "red button" name refers to the common interface on remote controls for digital televisions and set-top boxes, a red push-button that launches digital teletext services.

-Although initially marketed as a spectacular new form of television, by 2008 this had given way to positioning iTV as ‘everyday’.
+Although initially marketed as a spectacular new form of television, by 2008 this had given way to positioning interactive television as 'everyday'.
 This was due in part to the institutional landscape of television in the UK.

 In September 2009, the BBC celebrated 10 years of the digital interactive TV service.